-.20 Water must be added to the mixer first then Portland cement.
-Mixing must continue for at least two but not more than four minutes until a uniform consistency is obtained.
-Only as much grout as may be used in one hour must be mixed in any batch.
-The Contractor must ensure that each batch of grout is mixed to the same consistency.
+.20 Water shall be added to the mixer first then Portland cement.
+Mixing shall continue for at least two but not more than four minutes until a uniform consistency is obtained.
+Only as much grout as may be used in one hour shall be mixed in any batch.
+The Contractor shall ensure that each batch of grout is mixed to the same consistency.